Animaxx/A-StyleInjection/README.md

      clipsToBounds : true
 ```

-   - In the plist, the value type is limited, the StyleInjection libaray provide format to allow convert string to different type of value, the full list in "[style set value format](#style_set_value_format)" section, below is some example:
+   - In the plist, the value type is limited, the StyleInjection libaray provide format to allow convert string to different type of value, the full list in "[Format of Style value](##Format_of_Style_value)" section, below is some example:
      + Color: it must start with `#` and come along with 6 digit, e.g. `#A0A0A0`
      + Font: it must start with `$` come along with `""` has Font name init, then `:` with size of Font, e.g. `$"Helvetica Neue":17